MauricioRobayo/mauriciorobayo.com/src/pages/projects.md

 title: Projects
 ---

-I have tons of personal projects; this is a hand-picked list of the ones that have turned out, in my opinion, less crappy.
+This is a hand-picked list of the projects that have turned out to be, in my opinion, not-that-bad.

 ## Active